 EMT-Basic Training Programs and Requirements

-Emergency medical technician (EMT) basic training programs can be offered through community colleges and emergency medical service providers, such as fire departments.
-These programs can usually be completed in 3-12 weeks time.
-Training combines classroom learning with physical skills and aptitude enhancement.
-Basic programs may include hands-on training in emergency settings or ambulance rides.
-Normally, 120 hours of training is required as part of these programs, though the exact figure can vary based on state requirements.
-EMT-Basic training programs prepare students to respond to medical emergencies and to become certified as an EMT-Basic through the National Registry of Emergency Medical Technicians .
+EMT-Basic training programs can be offered through community colleges and emergency medical service providers, such as fire departments.
+These programs usually take 3-12 weeks (typically 120 hours) and combine classroom learning, physical skills, aptitude enhancement and sometimes hands-on training in emergency settings.
+EMT-Basic training programs prepare students to take the required EMT-Basic exam through the National Registry of Emergency Medical Technicians.

 In addition to meeting standard testing and age requirements, a high school education or its equivalent is generally needed to enter EMT-Basic training programs.
 Prior volunteer experience is also recommended to ensure a strong commitment to the career.

 EMT-Basic training programs give students the knowledge and skills to provide basic emergency medical assistance to people in need.
 Students can learn how to use required emergency medical equipment, such as suction mounts, neck immobilizers and splints.
 Common courses or training includes:

 - Emergency responsiveness

 - Cardiac emergencies

 According to the U.S. Bureau of Labor Statistics (BLS) emergency medical service careers are expected to grow at nine percent from 2008-18 (www.bls.gov).
 An aging population should result in more emergency calls, which will fuel this growth.
 Emergency medical technicians earned mean annual salaries of $33,300 in 2010, according to the BLS.